Slavonia and Danube wine region vineyards along the river.

 White Wines

-Fresh to medium-bodied, moderate alcohol, high drinkability
+Fresh to medium-bodied, moderate in alcohol, highly drinkable.

 Red Wines

-Medium-bodied, elegant tannins, red fruit and spice
+Medium-bodied, with elegant tannins and red fruit and spice.

 Sweet Wines

-Concentrated yet balanced, excellent acidity
+Concentrated yet balanced, with excellent acidity.

 Why It Matters

-• Croatia's structural backbone of wine production
+• Croatia's structural backbone of wine production.

-• Strongest expression of Graševina
+• The strongest expression of Graševina.

 Understanding Croatian wine without Slavonia is incomplete.